flamerecca/yii2-gitbook-cookbook/i18n-selecting-application-language.md

 '<language>/<page>' => 'site/page',
 ```

-The con of this approach is that it is repetitive.
-You have to define it for all URLs you have ，and you have to put current language to parameters list each time you’re creating an URL ，像是：
+The con of this approach is that it is repetitive。 You have to define it for all URLs you have ，and you have to put current language to parameters list each time you’re creating an URL ，像是：

 ```php
 <?= Html::a('DE', ['post/view', 'language' => 'de']); ?>